Iran Tourism FAQs

 In winter, the north, northwest, northeast and west experience snow while in the south sun shines and sometimes it is rainy.
 The center also enjoys rainy weather and in some parts, it is snowing, with cool days and cold nights.
 For more information about the best time to visit Iran, click HERE.

 What should I do if I lose my passport in Iran?

 Your chances of losing your passport in Iran are about the same as if you went anywhere else in the world, if not less.
 If you lose your passport in a hotel, restaurant, etc. you can return back there and ask for it.
 They will hold on to it.
 Iranian people are famous for their hospitality; they are honest.
-If you do not know where you lose your passport, however, you can refer to one of Iran police stations or Iran passport offices.
+If you do not know where you lose your passport, however, you can refer to one of the Iran police stations or Iran passport offices.
 Having a photocopy of the data page of your passport along with a copy of your visa is also handy in case it actually is stolen.

 What should I do if I get sick in Iran?

 Fortunately, Iran has the greatest and best hospitals in the Middle East.
-All of Iranian doctors, professional in their jobs, can speaks English.
-If you get sick in Iran, ask people or locals, or the agencies you are travel with to introduce you a doctor and a good hospital.
+All of Iranian doctors, professional in their jobs, can speak English.
+If you get sick in Iran, ask people or locals, or the agencies you are traveling with to introduce you a doctor and a good hospital.
 You won’t have to worry about it.

 What should I do if I need more money in Iran?

 There are some offices that will help you.
 They accept Master Credit Card and do all types of money transfer.
 However, you can also get a MahCard to minimize your risk.
 MahCard is a travel debit card for tourists in Iran.